kevinrenskers/dotfiles/README.md

 ## Step 4: native apps
-Installing native (non-Mac App Store) app using Homebrew.
+Installing native (non-Mac App Store) apps using Homebrew.

 If you're not using my dotfiles or didn't restart your terminal session yet, you probably want to run this command first: